A girl sitting on rocks beside a clear, turquoise stream in a rocky canyon with plants and a mountain in the background.

 ☐ 1–2 pairs of shorts (essential for summer)

-☐ 1 pair of athletic shorts or leggings (for hiking and surfing)
+☐ 1 pair of athletic shorts or leggings (for hiking)

 ☐ 1–2 dresses or skirts (optional but nice for dinners)